An Air Force crew captured video of rare St. Elmo's fire when they evacuated ahead of Idalia. What is this phenomenon?

 He said the phenomenon can also happen in other instances, like when a tall building has a pointed top, such as a lighthouse.
 "You just need a strong thunderstorm generating a strong electrical field and then the right type of object — doesn't have to be an airplane or ship," he said.
 "But, it seems to be most common for us to view this happening on a plane or ship, because they are often singular objects located in large, open spaces."

-Bernhard says St. Elmo's fire "should not terribly dangerous to pilots" since their planes are likely designed to withstand lightning and this phenomenon poses similar risks.
+Bernhard says St. Elmo's fire should not be terribly dangerous to pilots since their planes are likely designed to withstand lightning and this phenomenon poses similar risks.
 The rare risk is of a power or systems issue, but larger aircraft like commercial and military planes are likely not at risk of this.

 MacDill Air Force Base video